st3v3nhunt/st3v3nhunt.github.io/content/posts/development/how-do-we-work.md

 ---
-title: ":construction_worker: How do we work"
+title: "🚧 How do we work"
 date: "2013-09-13"
 tags: [ "agile", "development" ]
 categories: [ "development" ]